 Full-time fees are per year.
 Part-time fees are per 20 credits.
-Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.
+Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course

-Apply via UCAS if you are a UK/EU residing applicant, applying for year 1 of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
+Apply via UCAS if you are a UK residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

-Apply directly to the University if you live outside the UK/EU.
+Apply directly to the University if you live outside the UK.

 Graduates with a BEng Mechanical Engineering degree could establish an engineering career in areas such as transport, health, defence, manufacturing, entertainment, design or finance.
 In addition to engineering skills and principles, you will gain extra key skills in management, computers, teamwork, design, project management and communication, which will make you attractive to employers in any sector.
 You could also progress to an Engineering PhD or Research Degree.
 Read about Engineering Research at USW.